Kuanhao-Chao/splam/docs/source/index.rst

 There are two main use case scenarios:

-1. Improving your **alignmnet file**.
+1. Improving your **alignment file**.
 Splam evaluates the quality of spliced alignments and removes those containing spurious splice junctions.
-This significantly enhances the quality of downstream transcriptome [:ref:`Link <alignment-detailed-section>`].
+This significantly enhances the quality of downstream transcriptomes [:ref:`Link <alignment-detailed-section>`].

 2. Evaluating the quality of introns in your **annotation file or assembled transcripts** [:ref:`Link <annotation-detailed-section>`].